-Basic principles for designing your
+Basic Principles for Designing your Dream House

-in South Africa but other factors will also play a big role.
+The size of the proposed house will often be determined by budget for most 1st time builders in South Africa but other factors will also play a big role.

 Take a look at the following typical example: